 Filing a complaint or seeking assistance

-If you experience a captioning problem after the implementation dates, you may file a written complaint with either the FCC or the video programming distributor or provider.
+If you experience a captioning problem, you may file a written complaint with either the FCC or the video programming distributor or provider.
 If you choose to file your written complaint with the video programming distributor or provider, you may be able to find the contact information on the distributor's or provider's website.
-If you file your complaint with the FCC, we will forward the complaint to the video programming distributor or provider.
+If you file your complaint with the FCC, the FCC will forward the complaint to the video programming distributor or provider.

 Your written complaint must be filed within 60 days of the captioning problem.
 After receiving a complaint, either directly from you or from the FCC, the video programming distributor or provider will have 30 days to respond to the complaint.
 If you chose to first file your complaint with the video programming distributor or provider and it does not respond within 30 days, or if a dispute remains, you can still send your complaint to the FCC.